charlesbrandt/public/system/terminal/ssh.md

     ssh-copy-id user@hostname.example.com

-Or, if you're adding the id to a remote service like [Github](https://github.com/settings/keys), show the public key:
+Or, if you're adding the id to a remote service like [Gitlab](https://gitlab.com/-/user_settings/ssh_keys) or [Github](https://github.com/settings/keys), show the public key:

     cat .ssh/id_rsa.pub